Losing Weight: How to Take it Off and Keep it Off

 Some people find that a food diary is helpful, to keep track of what you eat each day.
 You’ll be amazed at how much food we “forget” we eat that adds up to a lot of extra calories.
 You can use a small notebook from the dollar store or your smartphone.

-Being more active is one of the best ways to lose weight and keep it off.
+Being more active is one of the Best Workout for Weight Loss and keep it off.
 Exercise is the only thing that will burn excess calories and unwanted fat while building muscles.

 The extra bonus is that your heart gets healthier, too.
 In fact, all the muscles you build, increase your metabolism so your body burns fat more effectively.
 Even after you exercise.